Standardized Test-Taking Tips & Strategies: Part VII – Year Round Prep & Last Minute Tips

 • In order to reduce stress, it first needs to be recognized.
 Discuss feelings and apprehensions about testing.
 Give students some tools for handling stress.

 • Begin talking about good habits at the beginning of the year.
-Talk about getting enough sleep, eating a good breakfast, and exercising before and after school, if your child have problems sleeping, consider visiting this sleep consultant for toddlers.
+Talk about getting enough sleep, eating a good breakfast, and exercising before and after school.
 Consider sending home a letter encouraging parents to start these good routines with their children at home.

 • Explain the power of positive thought to your students.
 Tell them to use their imaginations to visualize themselves doing well.
 Let them know that they have practiced all year and are ready for what is to come.